paulmona/MyHomeAssistantConfig/README.md

  *  Homeseer Hometroller Zee S2 (Homeseer on a Raspberry Pi)
  *  Hass.io on Raspberry Pi 3B (Home Assistant and Node-Red)
- *  Mosquitto an Maria run in Docker Containers on my QNAP NAS
+ *  Mosquitto and Maria run in Docker Containers on my QNAP NAS

 # *Automation Hardware*